-2. If a State terminates its sponsorship it shall promptly notify that Secretary-General in writing.
+2. If a State terminates its sponsorship it shall promptly notify the Secretary-General in writing.
 The sponsoring State should also inform the Secretary-General of the reasons for terminating its sponsorship.
-Termination of sponsorship shall take effect six months after the date of receipt oft notification by the Secretary-General, unless the notification specifies later date.
+Termination of sponsorship shall take effect six months after the date of receipt of the notification by the Secretary-General, unless the notification specifies a later date.